andrewkslv/postgresql-cheat-sheet/README.md

 Hope you would be cool and efficient with this little cheat sheet.

-Help me to fill out the rest useful commands which you think might be helpful to use on daily basis.
+Help me to fill out the rest of these useful commands if you think that might be helpful for you.

 ## Config